jespa007/zetscript/README.md

 </pre>

 #### Call ZetScript from c++
-Once you have evaluated the script you can call function script from c++.
+To call ZetScript from C++ code is done by binding script function after compile script function.

 <pre lang="c++">